nicebyte/nicemath/README.md

 To use the library, simply place [nicemath.h](https://raw.githubusercontent.com/nicebyte/nicemath/master/nicemath.h) anywhere within your C++ project's include path.

 ## Usage
-This is not a generic linear algebra library.
+This is not a general-purpose linear algebra library.
 It is mostly intended to help users deal with 3D and 2D affine transforms, quaternions and basic vector operations.
 If you require e.g. support for arbitrarily large, sparse matrices, you should look elsewhere.

 ## Example